JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 # What to bring

-* Bring a laptop for your child.
+* Parents: bring a laptop for your child.
 We don't have any loaner laptops this time.
-* We'll have softdrinks and water and a some snacks, but if you'd like to bring some other snacks to share, that would be great.
+* We'll have soft drinks and water and a some snacks, but if you'd like to bring some other snacks to share, that would be great.

 # When you arrive